EOSIO/eos/EXCHANGE_README.md

 ## Polling Account History
 The account history consists of all actions which were either authorized by the account or received by the account.
-Since the exchange received the `eosio.token::transfer` action it is listed in the history.
+Since the exchange received the `enumivo.token::transfer` action it is listed in the history.
 If you are using the console confirmed and irreversible transactions are printed in "green" while unconfirmed transactions are printed in "yellow".
 Without color you can tell whether a transaction is confirmed or not by the first character, '#' for irreversible and '?' for potentially reversable.